UWSEDS/uwseds.github.io/index.md

 #### Evan's (TA) office hours: TBD
 #### Nels's (TA) office hours: TBD

-### Fastest way to get help would be by posting your questions on the Ed Discussion platform: https://edstem.org/us/courses/48034/discussion/
+### Fastest way to get help would be by posting your questions on the Ed Discussion platform: [CSE 583 - 23au – Ed Discussion](https://edstem.org/us/courses/48034/discussion/)

 If you are feeling sick, please follow these guidelines from the University: https://www.washington.edu/coronavirus/student-faq/#feelsick .